 Resource nationalism doesn’t have to be a dirty word — just ask Norway

-Mineral policies must give incentives and include a pact for developmental or citizens will reap none of the benefit
+Mineral policies must give incentives and include a pact for development or citizens will reap none of the benefit

 Resource nationalism drives fear in mining corporations.
 But the concept is not inherently negative.
 Most agree that a country with a significant mineral endowment should reap widespread benefits from its resource.
 But throughout Africa that is where agreement ends.